Backmasking: Music

-On 19 April 1981, English extreme metal band Venom released the song "In League with Satan" (recorded January 1981) which included a backmasked message "Satan, raised in hell, raised in hell, I'm gonna burn your soul, crush your bones, I'm gonna make you bleed, you gonna bleed for me."
-This is perhaps the earliest instance of a true backtracked message referencing Satan.

 During the Judas Priest subliminal message trial, lead singer Rob Halford admitted to recording the words "In the dead of the night, love bites" backwards into the track "Love Bites", from the 1984 album Defenders of the Faith.
 Asked why he recorded the message, Halford stated that "When you're composing songs, you're always looking for new ideas, new sounds."

 Backmasking has been used by heavy metal bands to deliberately insert messages in their lyrics or imagery.
 Bands have utilized Satanic imagery for commercial reasons.
 For example, thrash metal band Slayer included at the start of the band's 1985 album Hell Awaits a deep backmasked voice repeatedly chanting "join us".
 Cradle of Filth, another band that has employed Satanic imagery, released a song entitled "Dinner at Deviant's Palace", consisting almost entirely of unusual sounds and a reversed reading of the Lord's Prayer.
-Oingo Boingo has a Christian message promoting salvation through Christ backmasked into one of their songs, "Cry of the Vatos", a satire on claims of Satanism in their music.

-At the end of "Before I Forget" by Slipknot, lead singer Corey Taylor's voice can be heard saying "You're wasting it" which is in reference to how Rick Rubin, the producer of their album Vol. 3: The Subliminal Verses, wanted Taylor to change the chorus vocal melody because he felt it wasn't catchy; however, Taylor stood his ground and the chorus stayed unchanged.